aleslab/psychtoolboxProjects/psychMaster/README.md

 Added new way to specify 2afc experiment allowing the change of randomized fields Fixed crackle from audio feedback.
-Made it possible to play audio feedback at the same time as displaying written feedback
+Made it possible to play audio feedback at the same time as displaying written feedback Fixed bug that kept cursor hidden during testing on 2nd monitors.
+Fixed bug that broke feedback in stereo mode.
+Added '*' to condition label to indicate changed by user in GUI

 0.3:
 Added code to save git commit SHA when code is exported from git.